 The term "human", or hu, is generally applied to Terragen near-baseline modosophont biont hominids, specifically Homo sapiens and closely related or derived species, who bear moderate bodymods, or none at all, and are not radically different from the original human stock in overall form and behaviour.

-At one time the human race was the dominant life-form on Earth and in the Solar System, but by the Empires era they had long since been supplanted by hyperturing AIs.
+At one time the human race was the dominant life-form on Earth and in the Solar System, but by the Age of Consolidation they had long since been supplanted by hyperturing AIs.
 All hu are bipedal mammals.
 Members of the the baseline species averaged somewhat less than 2 metres in height and massed approximately 75 kilograms, though with some considerable personal and local variation; derived varieties are more often than not broadly similar in size, though there are some notable exceptions.

 Generally, hu are divided into: